-The STF invests in a Canadian pooled fund containing high quality money market instruments issued by governments, corporations, trusts and other commercial entities.
+The pooled money market fund contains high quality money market instruments issued by governments, corporations, trusts and other commercial entities.
 All securities in the fund have a term to maturity of 365 days or less.
+The pooled fixed income securities fund is a diversified portfolio of Canadian fixed income securities, high yield securities and Canadian commercial real estate mortgages.